-Night storage heaters with woodburning stove.
-Electric cooker, microwave, fridge/freezer, dishwasher, TV with FreeSat and Freeview, DVD, radio/CD.
+Electric convector and night storage heating.
+Electric cooker, microwave, fridge, TV with FreeSat and Freeview, DVD, radio.
 Coin-operated washing machine and tumble dryer in communal utility room.
-Starter pack of fuel for woodburning stove inc. in rent, extra logs available at £3 per bag.
 Electricity inc. in rent.
 Bed linen inc. in rent.
-Cot and highchair on request.
+Private sitting area and shared use of lawned garden with garden furniture and stream.
 Ample off road parking.
-Shared use of lawned garden and patio with garden furniture alongside mill stream.
 Sorry, no pets and no smoking.
 Shops and pubs 1 mile.
 Please note: No babies/children.

 At a glance